Various challenges in the food industry contributed to – The Future of Halal Industry Conformity.

 The requirement of a recognised Halal certificate for the High-Risk ingredient is vital due to several reasons including the possible source of animal, shared processes (with non-Halal) and gaps of regulatory on processing aids, prescriptive substances.
-For example in the European Law some of these are not declared in European ruling:
+For non-certified product lab analysis become greater due to the gaps in the European or UK Law.
+Some of these are not declared in European ruling:

 First, we talk about animal derivatives that commonly not permissible to Halal unless they are Halal certified.